 The Election Continues!Campus Election Engagement Project

 We were delighted that youth turnout increased from 21% in 2014 to 31% in 2018, higher than any mid-term total in 25 years.
-Media analysts are still crunching the numbers, but from early estimates, this means something like 4.5 million more young voters than if they’d voted at the levels of 2014.
+Media analysts are still crunching the numbers, but from early estimates, this means approximately 4.5 million more young voters than 2014.
 That’s staggering.
 Like anything else that’s important, it doesn’t happen automatically, but was the fruit of painstaking work to engage students and their generation and to help them navigate the obstacles.

 - Georgia Governor Guide mobile-friendly page – Download a PDF Version